 Nusra* is 20 years old.
-She was abducted by Boko Haram insurgents in 2014 from her hometown Kumshe, under the Bama local government area in Nigeria.
+She was abducted by Boko Haram insurgents in 2014 from her home town of Kumshe, in the Bama local government area in Nigeria.
 Prior to her abduction Nusra was happily married to Muhammad, with a child on the way.

 Nusra was abducted during a deadly attack launched by Boko Haram, an experience that she shares with us:

 “When people in the village heard the gun shots for the very first time, everyone fled for their lives and hid in the bush.
 However, I was heavily pregnant and I could not run like them.
 I was caught by the insurgents.
 My father and brother were mercilessly killed in my presence, I panicked when I saw my father’s lifeless body falling to the ground, but we didn’t dare to touch them,” Nusra lamented.

 Nusra, along with the other abducted women and girls, was taken to an insurgent hideout after a long and painful journey through harsh terrain.
 Nusra was forcefully married off to one of the Boko Haram insurgents immediately after giving birth to her child.
 She remained in captivity for about four years, during which she gave birth to another child.

 Unexpectedly, a joint operation undertaken by soldiers and vigilantes resulted in Nusra and other women and children being rescued and taken to the army base in Bama town.
 Here they underwent a process of clearance and rehabilitation for few weeks before they were released to their families.

 Although Nusra was rescued and hoped to start a new phase in her life, reunited with her husband, what she encountered turned her hope to hopelessness.